Two-photon amplitude interferometry for precision astrometry: Quantum optics derivations

 \subsection{Two-photon interference}

 To describe the observable effects in terms of joint probability for the coincident photon detection (so one photon in station L and one in R), one usually considers the propagation of electrical field operators (modes), which are carrying all information about optical paths \cite{Glauber1963}.
-Conventionally, one can model the field operators utilizing the concept which is similar to the Green function formalism of free field propagation in the classical theory \cite{shih2018,mandel_wolf1995,goodman2005}.
-The geometry of the observation scheme in the case of two sources like stars is illustrated in Figure~\ref{fig:geometry}.

 We can represent the positive frequency part of the electric field operator in the following form: